 Some platforms can track the exchange of goods and services in addition to capturing the exchange of money.
-ODesk, for example, can track number of hours of work delivered by the freelancer (producer), a key measure of value creation.
-Clarity.fm can track duration of the consulting call between an expert and the information seeker.
+Upwork, for example, can track the number of hours of work delivered by the freelancer (producer), a key measure of value creation.
+Clarity.fm can track the duration of the consulting call between an expert and the information seeker.

-Some platforms are unable to capture the transaction, the exchange of money.
+Some platforms are unable to capture the transaction and the exchange of money.
 They create value by allowing producers access to consumers.
 In these cases, one of the common metrics tracked is the platform’s ability to generate leads.
 OpenTable specifically tracks reservations.
-These are not the actual transactions at the dinner table, but serve as a proxy for the value created.
+These are not the actual transactions at the dinner table but serve as a proxy for the value created.
 Some platforms may track overall/relevant market access.
-Dating and matrimonial sites often talk about number of women registered as that determines the value that a user can expect to get.
+Dating and Matrimonial sites often talk about the number of women registered as that determines the value that a user can expect to get.